India hastens to build strategic Ladakh tunnel amid China conflict | DW | 15.11.2021

 In June last year, at least 20 Indian soldiers were killed in a clash with Chinese forces in Ladakh, Indian officials say, marking the first deadly clash in the border area in at least 45 years.

-The 13th round of talks between Beijing and Delhi in October to resolve the disputed Himalayan border broke down, with both sides blaming each other for the failure to make progress.
+The 13th round of talks between Beijing and Delhi in October to resolve the disputed Himalayan border broke down, with the sides blaming each other for the failure to make progress.

 Instead of removing troops from the border over the harsh winter, as many as 50,000 Indian soldiers will stay on the line for a second consecutive year.